smartdevicelink/sdl_evolution/proposals/NNNN-high-level-interface-views-and-controllers.md

 #### SDLTextView

-The text view is a view which takes care of any kind of text field modifyable by the `Show` RPC.
+The text view is a view which takes care of any kind of text field modifiable by the `Show` RPC.
 Main fields are dynamically added (first item used for `mainField1`, second for `mainField2`).

 ```objc
 @interface SDLTextView : SDLView